NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 #### Check for Update

-Check to see if you are using the most current release of the OpenStudio Google SketchUp Plugin by going to "Plugins/OpenStudio/Check for Update."
+Check to see if you are using the most current release of the OpenStudio SketchUp Plugin by going to "Plugins/OpenStudio/Check for Update."
 ![Update](../../img/plugin_reference_guide/updates.png "Update")
 <p>*Above: Screenshot of Update Dialog Box*</p>